Manually register devices with Windows Autopilot

 - Windows 10

-Do not connect devices to the Internet prior to capturing the hardware ID and creating an Autopilot device profile.
-This includes collecting the hardware ID, uploading the .CSV into MSfB or Intune, assigning the profile, and confirming the profile assignment.
-Connecting the device to the Internet before this process is complete will result in the device downloading a blank profile that is stored on the device until it is explicity removed.
+In Windows 10, version 1809 and earlier, it is important to not connect devices to the Internet prior to capturing the hardware hash and creating an Autopilot device profile.
+This includes collecting the hardware hash, uploading the .CSV into MSfB or Intune, assigning the profile, and confirming the profile assignment.
+Connecting the device to the Internet before this process is complete will result in the device downloading a blank profile that is stored on the device until it's explicity removed.
 In Windows 10 version 1809, you can clear the cached profile by restarting OOBE.
 In previous versions, the only way to clear the stored profile is to re-install the OS, reimage the PC, or run sysprep /generalize /oobe.

 After Intune reports the profile ready to go, only then should the device be connected to the Internet.

 If OOBE is restarted too many times it can enter a recovery mode and fail to run the Autopilot configuration.
 You can identify this scenario if OOBE displays multiple configuration options on the same page, including language, region, and keyboard layout.
 The normal OOBE displays each of these on a separate page.
 The following value key tracks the count of OOBE retries:

 To ensure OOBE has not been restarted too many times, you can change this value to 1.